 Among our most cherished and important leaders are the members of our Harlam Council.
 These volunteers - many of whom spent summers at Camp Harlam, may be parents of Harlamites, or have another meaningful connection personally to our program - work in partnership with our Professional Staff to support and champion efforts on behalf of Camp Harlam ranging from development and fundraising to outreach and communications, and in many other areas as well.
 The Council meets throughout the year as a group and also works independently on various projects, helping to supplement the resources camp has to tackle many important issues.
 We are so thankful for the dedication, spirit, and friendship of our Council members, and look forward to you meeting them at camp and in your communities.
-If you would like more information about the Council or to get involved, please contact our Executive Director, Aaron Selkow, at ASelkow@URJ.org.
+If you would like more information about the Council or to get involved, please contact Lisa David at LDavid@urj.org.